baileybUAV/Design/README.md

 In install options, select *Add Graphviz to the system PATH for all users* and click next.
 Make sure the Destination Folder is placed within the Program Files folder, click next, and click install.

-#### 2. Installing PyPDF2
+#### 2. Installing pdfplumber
-PyPDF2 can be installed using pip by opening the command prompt and typing the following command:
+pdfplumber can be installed using pip by opening the command prompt and typing the following command:
 ```
-pip install PyPDF2
+pip install pdfplumber
 ```

 ### Executing program

-To start the application, run the FULL_TEST_UI.py python file.
+To start the application, run the FULL_PROGRAM_UI.py python file.
+Make sure to use the Transcript Parser to upload your transcript before using the rest of the Curriculum Helper's functionality.

 ## Help